vladi-rh/rhoai-genaiops-lab-instructions/docs/10-model-optimization/1-foundations.md

 ## 🎯 Ready to Actually Do This?

-Enough theory—let's compress some models!
+Enought background, let's look at some specific methods and get hands-on!

-Continue to next chapter to get hands-on with quantization tools and see these concepts in action.
+Continue to the next chapter to see how we can implement this 🪄